Volunteer in Uganda – Most affordable programs with IKPVA!!

 Volunteer in Uganda in our football projects.
 Sports have the powerful ability to draw people together, even beyond international borders, help to build strong communities, and contribute to the creation of healthier, happier individuals.
 Sports also can offer a route out of poverty and a path of excitement and promise to many young people from disadvantaged backgrounds.

 However, for children in deprived communities, opportunities to participate in creative games are rare, due to lack of resources to provide specialized sports and physical education teachers.
 Iko Poran Uganda’s sports coaching projects offer participants with both valuable life-changing experience and an opportunity to make a difference.

 Volunteers in this field, interact daily with local students, children, young adults, and their leaders in schools, sports clubs and youth organizations; design and organize various sports activities like— track and field; conduct physical education lessons; coach local games such as volleyball, football, basketball, netball, athletics; organize sports tournaments among different schools or local clubs; bring fresh ideas and introduce new sports and games; promote healthy sports habits and serve as positive role models for young, impressionable individuals.
-Please note: volunteers do not need to be qualified or experienced to participate on these projects, however volunteers with special expertise are highly preferred.
+Please note: we will give preference to volunteers who bring some special expertise, however volunteers do not need to be qualified or experienced to participate in the women empowerment project.

 Special Project – IT and Computer Projects

 Volunteer in Uganda in our IT program and open a new world to students and teachers.
 Uganda faces the same challenges as most developing economies, the poorly developed ICT infrastructure.
 The most specific factors constraining connectivity especially in rural areas are the largely poor communications infrastructure, limited electricity coverage, and the high capital costs involved in setting up a computer laboratory.